allmeta/Streak-Bot/README.md

-# Activity-Monitor-Bot
+# Streak Bot
+Discord bot that handles snapchat-like daily streaks for voice chat.
-Activity monitor bot for discord made with discord.py wrapper by Rapptz
+Made with discord.py wrapper by Rapptz